Sanjana-15ai/teakworks/README.md

-📊 Transaction Dataset Analysis
-📌 Project Overview

-This project analyzes a retail transaction dataset to extract meaningful business insights related to sales trends, customer behavior, product performance, and regional performance.

-The objective is to use data analysis techniques to support business decision-making.

-📂 Dataset Description

-The dataset contains transaction-level records with the following fields:

-t_date – Transaction date

-cust_id – Customer ID

-t_amt – Transaction amount

-services – Service category

-products_used – Product category

-city – Customer city

-state – Customer state

-t_details – Payment method (Credit/Debit)

-🛠 Technologies Used

-Python

-Pandas

-Matplotlib

-Jupyter Notebook

-📊 Analysis Performed
-🔹 Sales Analysis

-Total revenue calculation

-Monthly and quarterly sales trends

-Highest performing quarter

-State-wise and city-wise revenue

-🔹 Customer Insights

-Unique customer count

-Repeat buyer percentage

-Highest spending customers

-Average transactions per customer

-🔹 Product & Service Analysis

-Most popular products and services

-High-revenue product categories

-Underperforming service categories

-Seasonal trends in sports equipment

-🔹 Payment Analysis

-Credit vs Debit transaction comparison

-Revenue generated through credit

-Average spending comparison

-🎯 Key Business Insights

-Identified top-performing states and cities

-Determined repeat customer behavior

-Found seasonal sales spikes

-Compared spending patterns by payment method

-Highlighted areas needing promotional focus
+# 📊 Transaction Dataset Analysis

+---

+## 📌 Project Overview

+This project focuses on analyzing a retail transaction dataset to understand sales patterns, customer behavior, product performance, and regional trends.
+The goal of the analysis is to extract meaningful business insights that can support strategic decision-making and improve overall performance.

+---

+## 📂 About the Dataset

+The dataset contains transaction-level records from a retail business.
+Each row represents an individual transaction made by a customer.

+It includes the following key information:

+- **Transaction Date (t_date)** – Date when the transaction occurred
+- **Customer ID (cust_id)** – Unique identifier for customers
+- **Transaction Amount (t_amt)** – Amount spent in the transaction
+- **Service Category (services)** – Type of service provided
+- **Product Category (products_used)** – Product purchased
+- **Payment Mode** – Method of payment (Credit/Debit)
+- **City & State** – Location of the customer

+This data helps analyze revenue generation, purchasing trends, and geographic performance.

+---

+## 🔎 Work Done in This Project

+The following steps were performed during the analysis:

+### 🧹 Data Cleaning & Preparation
+- Converted date columns into proper datetime format
+- Extracted year and month for time-based analysis
+- Handled missing or inconsistent values
+- Standardized categorical data

+### 📊 Sales & Revenue Analysis
+- Calculated total monthly sales
+- Analyzed transaction counts per month
+- Identified high-performing product and service categories
+- Measured total revenue contribution by category

+### 💳 Payment Analysis
+- Compared credit and debit transaction volumes
+- Analyzed revenue generated through each payment mode
+- Evaluated differences in average spending behavior

+### 🌍 Regional Analysis
+- Identified top-performing states and cities
+- Evaluated regional contribution to overall revenue

+### 📈 Business Insights
+- Detected seasonal trends in product sales
+- Identified high-demand categories
+- Highlighted underperforming areas needing promotional strategies

+---

+## 🛠️ Tools & Technologies Used

+- Python
+- Pandas
+- NumPy
+- Matplotlib / Seaborn
+- Jupyter Notebook

+---

+## 🎯 Conclusion

+This project demonstrates how transaction data can be transformed into actionable business insights using data analysis techniques.
+The findings can help businesses improve inventory planning, marketing strategies, and revenue optimization.